jgreco/mpv-youtube-quality/README.md

 ## Features

-- Shows a lot of information about the available formats
+- Columns and their order are configurable
+- All format related information from yt-dlp/youtube-dl can be shown
+- Columns that are identical for all formats are automatically hidden
-- Formats are sorted based on resolution, fps, bitrate, etc.
+- Formats can be sorted based on resolution, fps, bitrate, etc.
 - Currently playing format is marked and selected when opening the menu
 - Indentation makes it easy to see which line you're currently on
 - Remembers selected format for every url in the current session (e.g. going back to previous playlist item automatically selects the prefered format)